stockc/mnug/public/speakers.md

     computer science degree, he completed an apprenticeship as communication electronics (wireless technology).

+*   <a name="lukast"></a>
+    **Lukas Tägert**
+    After finishing his PhD studying the mathematical properties of black holes, Lukas decided to go for less substance from then on and follow his passion of becoming a software developer.
+He is now a full-time developer and JavaScript enthusiast at TNG Technology Consulting GmbH where he is working with React and Angular in the frontend and maintains several node servers for their development backend.
+He also likes to spam on npm occasionally.

 *   <a name="markuss"></a>
     **Markus Spanier**
     Markus Spanier started to work as a Software Consultant for TNG Technology